dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

     }
     ```

-3. Add the requirement handler
+3. Add the requirement handler to handle the requirement we introduced.
     ```csharp
     public class WriteRequirementHandler : AuthorizationHandler<WriteRequirement>
     {